 Granulated and cane sugar are both excellent choices for baking.
 If you still have some questions about this topic, keep reading.
 Below are some of the most frequently asked questions about cane vs. granulated sugar in baking.

 Is cane sugar healthier than white sugar?

-Neither sugars are going to be “healthy”, but cane sugar can be viewed as slightly healthier as it retains more of the fiber content.
+Neither sugar is going to be “healthy”, but cane sugar can be viewed as slightly healthier as it retains more of the fiber content.

 Does caster sugar measure the same as granulated sugar?

 Technically, yes, but caster sugar is finer and therefore takes up less volume than granulated sugar.
-That said, your baked goods will be a lot sweeter using the same amount as granulated sugar.
+That said, your baked goods will be a lot sweeter using the same amount of granulated sugar.

 Granulated sugar and cane sugar can be used interchangeably in baking, although cane sugar may produce a slightly darker appearance.